 As an attorney for the Law Offices of Kathleen A. Smith, Public Defender 20th Judicial Circuit, Blake has gained extensive courtroom and trial experience that we expect of our judges.
 Blake has served as counsel on more than forty trials and substantive hearings.
 Blake has considerable experience in both county court and circuit court, and he has appeared in court before more than 18 judges.
 Since joining the Public Defender’s Office, Blake has invested incalculable hours and energy into mentoring numerous less-experienced attorneys and law student interns.
 On a daily basis, Blake also advises seasoned attorneys on case law, the rules of court and evidence, as well as case and trial strategies.
-Blake was recently promoted to Deputy Chief of the Collier County Office.
+Blake was promoted to Deputy Chief of the Collier County Office in December 2017.

 The experiences, skills, and knowledge that Blake Adams has obtained, both inside and outside of the practice of law, unquestionably provide him with the genuine experience needed to be our next Collier County Judge.

 Supervisor of Elections Sends Mail-In Ballots Beginning: July 24, 2018